cupcakearmy/confluence-markdown-sync/README.md

 To use them you need them to specify them before in your repo.
 [Docs](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets)

-The you can use them in any input field.
+Then you can use them in any input field.

 ```yml
 # .github/workflows/my-workflow.yml